All posts

 Why does no virtual office solve the banking problem?

-All three providers — Alliance, Regus, and Davinci — register as Commercial Mail Receiving Agencies (CMRAs) with USPS.
-CMRA addresses are flagged in the USPS ZIP+4 database.
-Mercury, Relay, and Stripe automatically check this database during KYC and reject flagged addresses for account verification.
-None of the three providers can issue a lease agreement or utility bill in the business name.
+Here is the part that virtual office marketing pages leave out: all three providers register as Commercial Mail Receiving Agencies (CMRAs) with USPS.
+Their addresses are flagged in the ZIP+4 database.
+Mercury, Relay, and Stripe check that database during KYC.
+None of the three can issue a lease agreement or utility bill in your business name.

-The CMRA problem works like this: any entity that receives mail on behalf of third parties is required to register as a CMRA with USPS (DMM Section 508.1.8).
+Any entity receiving mail on behalf of third parties must register as a CMRA with USPS (DMM Section 508.1.8).
 Registration flags the address in a national database.
-Banks, payment processors, and marketplace platforms query this database during Know Your Customer (KYC) verification.
+Banks, payment processors, and marketplace platforms query it during KYC.

 What each platform rejects: